toluna-terraform/terraform-aws-bg-ecs-pipeline/examples/docker-build-and-push/README.md

-**In this folder you able to find a Buildspec.yml.tpl sample for Docker Build & Push**
+## 📁 In this folder you able to find a Buildspec.yml.tpl sample for Docker Build & Push

+### Buildspec file
+This Buildspec.yml.tpl is a template that should be located in your Terraform folder, beside to "pipelines.tf" file.
+The Buildspec configure all the steps that will be executed in your CodedBuild project as part of your Pipeline.

+### Variables
-The Buildspec.yml.tpl contains number of variables that will be replaced in the ```terraform apply``` command,.
+This Buildspec.yml.tpl contains number of variables that will be replaced in the ```terraform apply``` command.
+The "Source" column presents the place of the value, if you would like to change the value, go the the source of the var.
+Additionally, if these are a unique vars without secured strings - you can set the values hardcoded as well.

 | Variable  | Value | Source | Usage |
 | --------- |:-------------:| :-------------:| :----------:|